TheGoodlike13/liberty_or_death/README.md

 >              RestrictedKrbHost/GPC

 Uh, that's like 4 names.
 Or is that one name with 4 lines?
 Who knows...

+So, we're a bit in a pickle here.
+What kind of `account` do we need?
+User?
+Computer?
+Something else?
+We already have a computer account, and that's the computer which hosts the app, so that's OK, maybe?
+It also already has SPNs, but are they OK?
+Or do we need something specific?

+I suppose we can just take what we have and try.
+If it doesn't work, we'll go back, muck around to do it the proper way, and then it still won't work.
+That's basically the story of this entire document.

+Let's try to make a `keytab`. [#dancing_keytabs](#dancing_keytabs) has info.
+For the heck of it, let's add an spn to some random account, like `mumkashi`.
+Maybe that will give me some insight.

+    sudo samba-tool spn add host/mumkashi.goodlike.eu@GOODLIKE.EU mumkashi
+    sudo samba-tool spn list mumkashi

+>     User CN=mumkashi,CN=Users,DC=goodlike,DC=eu has the following servicePrincipalNa
+>     me:
+>              host/mumkashi.goodlike.eu@GOODLIKE.EU

+Can't help but notice that the SPN is a little different than expected.
+In the `gpc$` case, `@GOODLIKE.EU` part was omitted.
+Perhaps it's more accurate to say it didn't exist at all?
+But should it?
+Or will it be added automatically?
+Does it even matter?
+I mean, the Samba wiki explicitly put it there.
+But the auto-generated SPNs do not have it.
+What gives?

+I guess we'll just proceed with the assumption it doesn't matter.

+The bottom of the page warns that some encryption keys will not be added.
+For no reason.
+Thanks, Samba.
+Well, let's try to follow the commands...

+> Log into A DC as root

+What does that mean?
+No, seriously?
+The idea of `login` in this context is completely nebulous.
+I am running the VM with console and using `sudo` commands.
+Does that count as "logged in"?
+Or does it mean something else?

+    sudo kinit administrator
+    sudo net ads enctypes set gpc$
+    sudo net ads enctypes set mumkashi

+In both `net` cases, I get the same error:

+> kerberos_kinit_password GOODLIKE@GOODLIKE.EU failed:
+> Client not found in Kerberos database
+> startup failed

+Admittedly it asks me for a password for [GOODLIKE\root].
+Is that what they mean by "logging in as root"?
+But I've never set any passwords for `GOODLIKE` or `root` of anything.
+If I have, it's always been `Passw0rd`, as any other password wouldn't pass the security requirements (lol).

+I suppose if I enter no password, I just get

+> startup failed

+Is that better?
+Worse?
+This could've been avoided if your retarded system would just add the keys to the `keytab` like it's asked to...

+Seriously, way to go.
+Create this overly arcane system that instead of helping makes every step needlessly complicated with more and more bullshit along the way.
+Know what?
+I'll just make the keytab file as is and move forward.
+If it doesn't work, it's just another step to the thousand or so that may or may not be broken in the final analysis when nothing works.
+Yay.

 ## Summary in summary